UPPMAX/HPC-python/docs/batch.rst

         .. code-block:: sh

             #!/bin/bash
-            #SBATCH -A hpc2n2023-089 # Change to your own after the course
+            #SBATCH -A hpc2nXXXX-YYY # Change to your own
             #SBATCH --time=00:10:00 # Asking for 10 minutes
             #SBATCH -n 1 # Asking for 1 core

-            # Load any modules you need, here for Python/3.10.4 and compatible SciPy-bundle
+            # Load any modules you need, here for Python/3.9.5 and compatible SciPy-bundle
-            module load GCCcore/11.3.0 OpenMPI/4.1.4 Python/3.10.4 SciPy-bundle/2022.05
+            module load GCC/10.3.0 OpenMPI/4.1.1 Python/3.9.5 SciPy-bundle/2021.05

             # Run your Python script
             python mmmult.py